davidreeder/SuperCollider-MOSToolkit/README.txt

 Classes also constitute a type.
-For these, Object has been extended with methods that simply engage the methods already provided by sclang:
+For these, Object has been extended with methods that engage the methods already provided by sclang:

   .hasClassMethod()
   .hasClassVariable()